Preview Cart Checkout

 The National Willa Cather Center took ownership of the Willa Cather Childhood Home from History Nebraska in 2019 and is committed to preserving and interpreting the landmark site, including the delicate original wallpaper Cather purchased and hung in her attic bedroom as an adolescent.
 Major elements of the restoration will include an accessible entrance; new climate control and electrical systems; restoration of windows and doors, new fire and intrusion alarm systems, roof replacement, foundation repair, recreation of the original fence, and conservation of the original wallpaper in Willa Cather’s bedroom.

-We aspire to raise an additional $200,000 for the restoration, wallpaper conservation, and future interpretive enhancements to the interior and site exterior.
-Please consider supporting the project with a charitable gift.
-Pledges are payable over a five-year period.
-Contributions may be mailed to the Willa Cather Foundation, 413 N. Webster St., Red Cloud, NE 68970.
+While the initial fundraising goal for this project has been met, contributions will still be needed for ongoing preservation work at the home.
+Gifts may be mailed to the Willa Cather Foundation, 413 N. Webster St., Red Cloud, NE 68970.
 Donations may also be made online.
 For more information, please contact Executive Director, Ashley Olson, at aolson@willacather.org.

 This project is supported by a Save America’s Treasures grant administered by the National Park Service.
 The NPS, in partnership with the Institute of Museum and Library Services (IMLS), the National Endowment for the Arts (NEA), and the National Endowment for the Humanities (NEH), award these matching grants to support the preservation of nationally significant historic properties and collections.
 The Save America’s Treasures grant uses revenue from federal oil leases for preservation and conservation projects without expending tax dollars and requires a dollar-for-dollar match in non-federal donations.

-We’re also grateful to the John K. & Lynne D. Boyer Family Foundation, Mammel Foundation, Fred & Eve Simon Charitable Foundation, the Dinsdale Family, and an anonymous supporter for their gifts to the restoration effort.
+Among others, we’re also grateful to the John K. & Lynne D. Boyer Family Foundation, Anne Thorne Weaver Foundation, Holland Foundation, and an anonymous supporter for their gifts to the restoration effort.